hexernetwork/harborguessr/README.md

+# IMPORTANT NOTICE: Repository Moved
+This repository has been moved to [Codeberg](https://codeberg.org/hexernetwork/harborguessr).
+Please update your bookmarks, clones, and references to the new location.
+This GitHub repository is now archived and will no longer receive updates.

 # Finnish Harbor Guesser 🚢

 An interactive game to learn about Finnish harbors and marinas.
 Built to demonstrate how to create **globally-distributed, cache-first architecture** that can handle millions of users for **literally $0/month**.